Genez-io/genezio-documentation/docs/tutorials/how-to-deploy-a-serverless-function.md

       handler: handler
       # The entry point for the function.
       entry: app.mjs
-      # The compatibility of the function handler.
-      type: aws
 ```

 This configuration file specifies the project name, deployment region, and details about the backend.